Spinach Salad with Chicken

 - Arrange the spinach mixture on a plate, lay the chicken slices over the top, and sprinkle with almonds.

-More Tasty and Nutritious Salads with Spinach:
+More Tasty Ideas with Greens:

-Spinach Salad with Bacon and Feta
+- Wild Rice Salad with Bacon and Arugula

 Spinach Salad with Chicken

-This Spinach Salad with Chicken would be great made with leftover grilled chicken or rotisserie chicken.
+This Spinach Salad with Chickenย would be great made with leftover grilled chicken or rotisserie chicken.

 Ingredients